blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 ## NVIDIA Jetson (Orin AGX, Orin NX, Orin Nano*, Xavier AGX, Xavier NX, TX2, TX1, Nano)

 A separate set of docker images is available that is based on Jetpack/L4T.
 They comes with an `ffmpeg` build with codecs that use the Jetson's dedicated media engine.
-Use the `frigate-tensorrt-jp*` image with the nvidia container
+If your Jetson host is running Jetpack 4.6, use the `frigate-tensorrt-jp4` image, or if your Jetson host is running Jetpack 5.0+, use the `frigate-tensorrt-jp5` image.
+Note that the Orin Nano has no video encoder, so frigate will use software encoding on this platform, but the image will still allow hardware decoding and tensorrt object detection.

-runtime:
+You will need to use the image with the nvidia container runtime:

-#### Docker Run CLI
+### Docker Run CLI - Jetson

 ```bash
 docker run -d \